 - Remove the plant from the pot, using a kitchen knife to separate the outside of the rooting medium from the pot.
 (It's a good idea to first dip the knife into alcohol and water to make sure it's sterile.)

-- Remove all the old potting medium from the roots, remove obviously dead roots (they feel soft or hollow) and dunk the root mass in a tub of water to finish cleaning.
+- Remove all the old potting medium from the roots and remove obviously dead roots (they feel soft or hollow).
+Dunk the root mass in a tub of water to finish cleaning.